GALLIPOLI: Our ANZAC Myths Reviewed.

 A popular Sydney newspaper defined the heroic image of visiting allied soldiers.

 The 90th anniversary of the military alliance between Australia and America.

 - 'The toughest battle of all' by Craig Tibbitts.

 A ghastly nightmare tested Australian soldiers to their limits.

 A raging torrent, enemy on the far bank, no boats, no bridges, no fords, and an operation that must proceed.

 A war artist's 'brilliant little flashes' illuminate the landscapes of war.

-The Light Horse and the lady John Connor
+- The Light Horse and the lady by John Connor.

 A chance discovery brings to light paintings of the Light Horse in Egypt.

 - Plus regular features, including book reviews, letters and Memorial news